AyoubBenBrahim/42-Corewar/README.md

 This inspired the Canadian mathematician A. K. Dewdney to co-invent the programming game Core War..

-The idea was simple.
 You compete by designing viruses to overtake a computer.

 You win by protecting your own program and overwriting your opponent's programs.
 This is all happening on a virtual computer.